christianhans/pinboard-mark-read/README.md

 deactivate
 ```

-> :information_source: **In case running setup.py results in an UnicodeDecodeError:** Try upgrading pip by running `pip install -U pip` inside the virtual environment.

 Open `config.env` to set your Pinboard API token and choose a secret passphrase (e.g. via `pwgen 32`):

 ```bash